Skip to main contentSkip to data table

 Redemption Backstop and Effective Exit

 The standalone Liquidity Score remains a pure DEX market-depth metric.
-Safety Scores use an effective exit score for the Liquidity dimension, built on a best-path model: exit quality equals the best available exit path, with a modest diversification bonus for having a second viable path.
+Safety Scores use an effective exit score for the Liquidity dimension, built on a best-path model: exit quality equals the best available exit path after redemption is adjusted for current executable capacity and route confidence.

 Peg Stability Multiplier

 After computing the base score, peg stability is applied as a power-curve multiplier: final = base × (pegScore / 100)0.40.
 Coins with strong pegs (90+) are barely affected (~4% penalty), while coins with broken pegs are sharply penalized (e.g. pegScore 10 → 60% penalty).
 Pure NAV fund-share tokens with no configured peg reference keep pegScore = NR and receive multiplier 1.0, while configured NAV wrappers can inherit peg risk from a referenced base stablecoin.
-Severe active depegs are also hard-capped: ≥ 2500 bps (25%+) caps the overall score at F, ≥ 1000 bps (10%+) caps at D.
+The peg dimension passes through the computed peg score directly; severe active depegs are hard-capped after the multiplier using the open event's peak deviation: ≥ 2500 bps (25%+) caps the overall score at F, ≥ 1000 bps (10%+) caps at D.

 No-Liquidity-Data Penalty